syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 You can use any other alternate fonts instead of "Microsoft Sans Serif" to layout and render the text during Word to PDF conversion by using the [SubstituteFont](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.FontSettings.html) event.

-The following code example shows how to use alternate font instead of "Microsoft Sans Serif" when the specified font not installed in the machine.
+The following code example shows how to use alternate font instead of "Microsoft Sans Serif" when the specified font is not installed in the machine.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}